micmejia/bible-dump/NKJV/Exodus/Exod 32.md

 Why should the Egyptians speak, and say, 'He brought them out to harm them, to kill them in the mountains, and to consume them from the face of the earth'?
 Turn from Your fierce wrath, and relent from this harm to Your people.

 ###### 13
-Remember Abraham, Isaac, and Israel, Your servants, to whom You swore by Your own self, and said to them, 'I will multiply your descendants as the stars of heaven; and all this land that I have spoken of I give to your descendants, and they shall inherit _it_ forever.' "
+Remember Abraham, Isaac, and Israel, Your servants, to whom You swore by Your own self, and said to them, 'I will multiply your descendants as the stars of heaven; and all this land that I have spoken of I give to your descendants, and they shall inherit it forever.' "

 ###### 14
 So the Lord relented from the harm which He said He would do to His people.

 ###### 15
-And Moses turned and went down from the mountain, and the two tablets of the Testimony _were_ in his hand.
-The tablets _were_ written on both sides; on the one _side_ and on the other they were written.
+And Moses turned and went down from the mountain, and the two tablets of the Testimony were in his hand.
+The tablets were written on both sides; on the one side and on the other they were written.

 ###### 16
-Now the tablets _were_ the work of God, and the writing _was_ the writing of God engraved on the tablets.
+Now the tablets were the work of God, and the writing was the writing of God engraved on the tablets.

 ###### 17
-And when Joshua heard the noise of the people as they shouted, he said to Moses, "_There is_ a noise of war in the camp."
+And when Joshua heard the noise of the people as they shouted, he said to Moses, "There is a noise of war in the camp."

 ###### 18
-But he said: "_It is_ not the noise of the shout of victory, Nor the noise of the cry of defeat, _But_ the sound of singing I hear."
+But he said: "It is not the noise of the shout of victory, Nor the noise of the cry of defeat, But the sound of singing I hear."

 ###### 19
-So it was, as soon as he came near the camp, that he saw the calf _and_ the dancing.
+So it was, as soon as he came near the camp, that he saw the calf and the dancing.
 So Moses' anger became hot, and he cast the tablets out of his hands and broke them at the foot of the mountain.

 ###### 20
-Then he took the calf which they had made, burned _it_ in the fire, and ground _it_ to powder; and he scattered _it_ on the water and made the children of Israel drink _it._
+Then he took the calf which they had made, burned it in the fire, and ground it to powder; and he scattered it on the water and made the children of Israel drink it.

 ###### 21
-And Moses said to Aaron, "What did this people do to you that you have brought _so_ great a sin upon them?"
+And Moses said to Aaron, "What did this people do to you that you have brought so great a sin upon them?"

 ###### 22
 So Aaron said, "Do not let the anger of my lord become hot.
-You know the people, that they _are set_ on evil.
+You know the people, that they are set on evil.

 ###### 23
-For they said to me, 'Make us gods that shall go before us; _as for_ this Moses, the man who brought us out of the land of Egypt, we do not know what has become of him.'
+For they said to me, 'Make us gods that shall go before us; as for this Moses, the man who brought us out of the land of Egypt, we do not know what has become of him.'

 ###### 24
-And I said to them, 'Whoever has any gold, let them break _it_ off.'
-So they gave _it_ to me, and I cast it into the fire, and this calf came out."
+And I said to them, 'Whoever has any gold, let them break it off.'
+So they gave it to me, and I cast it into the fire, and this calf came out."

 ###### 25
-Now when Moses saw that the people _were_ unrestrained (for Aaron had not restrained them, to _their_ shame among their enemies),
+Now when Moses saw that the people were unrestrained (for Aaron had not restrained them, to their shame among their enemies),

 ###### 26
-then Moses stood in the entrance of the camp, and said, "Whoever _is_ on the Lord's side--_come_ to me!"
+then Moses stood in the entrance of the camp, and said, "Whoever is on the Lord's side--come to me!"
 And all the sons of Levi gathered themselves together to him.

 ###### 27
 And he said to them, "Thus says the Lord God of Israel: 'Let every man put his sword on his side, and go in and out from entrance to entrance throughout the camp, and let every man kill his brother, every man his companion, and every man his neighbor.' "